The Celebrate Blog

 Lifestyle

 When trying to lose weight, how many times have you been told to track your food from your registered dietitian, health coach, primary care, bariatric surgeon, etc.?
 Chances are you have heard this repeated, but who has actually taken the time to do it?
 Few people enjoy food tracking, but it has been proven to be beneficial in short and long-term weight loss when paired with visits with health professionals.
-How to Track Your Food Tracking your food can be accomplished several ways.
+Tracking your food can be accomplished several ways.
 You can download a food tracking application on your phone, get a notebook and simply write down the details of your meals, and you can even print a food diary from several different sources.
 No matter the way you choose to track your food, it will help you be more mindful with your food choices, more aware of the calories in your foods, and even help you detect food allergies/intolerances.
-Benefits of Food Tracking A study performed in West Virginia encouraged patients to maintain food and exercise logs by pen...
+A study performed in West Virginia encouraged patients to maintain food and exercise logs by pen and paper, make healthier food choices, and...

 Let's Talk About Iron Deficiency After Bariatric Surgery